rapid7/metasploit-framework/documentation/modules/auxiliary/gather/ip_geolocate.md

   **RHOSTS**

   A list of IPv4 or IPv6 addresses or a single address to query the API for.
-IPv4 address will be checked when the module is executed.
+The addresses will be checked when the module is executed.

 ## Scenarios